College Catalog: Services and Activities

 High school students who want to get an early start on their college education may do so through concurrent enrollment, traditional classes, and online education.
 Interested students should contact their high school counselors or the CCC Registrar for more information.

 Gold Card Scholarships may be awarded to Montgomery County and Cherokee County residents who are 55 years of age or older.
 The GOLD CARD entitles the holder to six (6) credit hours of instruction in Coffeyville Community College courses "tuition free" during a fiscal year.
-A 10 percent tuition discount is available on enrollment in continuing education clock hour classes at the Coffeyville and Columbus Technical Campuses.
+A 10 percent tuition discount is available on enrollment in technical classes at the Coffeyville and Columbus Technical Campuses.
 Any institutional or special class fees and/or books that accompany the course offerings must be paid by the student.
 Institutional fees and class fees vary by course.
 Fees are subject to change without notice.
 The Gold Card must be presented at the time of registration to receive the scholarship for tuition.
 The holder of the Gold Card is entitled to all rights and responsibilities of any student attending Coffeyville Community College.
+Applications are available in the Business Office.

 A registered nurse is available in the Student Health Center during morning hours.
 Students are encouraged to see the nurse for routine questions.
 In the event additional medical attention is recommended, the College nurse can assist in making those arrangements.